 Meeting new people, we often ask, “What are you actually doing?”

-I, for one, am beginning to realize that this is the less important and interesting question to ask or answer.
-Because of what I do and how I do it, more could be said about what I don’t do – consciously and intentionally.
+I, for one, am beginning to realize that this is the less important and interesting question to ask, or to answer.
+More could be said about what I don’t do – consciously and intentionally.